dshetty100/School_District_Analysis/README.md

 ## Results
 The analysed data shows the following:

 - **District Summary:** There are 15 schools in the district with a total of 39,170 students.
 The average math and reading scores in the district is 78.9 and 81.9, respectively.
-The percentage of students passing math is 74.8%, and those passing reading is 85.7%.
+The percentage of students passing math test is 74.8%, and those passing reading test is 85.7%.
 The overall percentage of students passing both math and reading tests is 64.9%.
 The result is as summarizeed in the table below.

 ![Figure1](/Images/District_Summary.PNG)

-How is the school summary affected?
+- **School Summary**

 ![Figure1](/Images/School_Summary.PNG)

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 - How does replacing the ninth-grade scores affect the following:
   1. Math and reading scores by grade
+  The math and reading scores by grade for Thomas High School before replacing the ninth-grade scores is as shown below.
 ![Figure2](/Images/MathScore_Grade.PNG)

+  The math and reading scores by grade for Thomas High School after replacing the ninth-grade scores is as shown below.

 ![Figure3](/Images/ReadingScore_Grade.PNG)

   3. Scores by school spending